k-abai/Abai-Mag/README.md

    ```
 3. Place `omni_data.h5` (OMNI solar wind data in HDF5 format) in the project directory.
 The training and prediction scripts expect this file to be available when calling `makedata`.

+## Obtaining Solar Wind Data

+1. Visit https://omniweb.gsfc.nasa.gov/ and open the OMNIWeb Data Explorer.
+2. Select the High Resolution OMNI 1-Minute dataset.
+3. Set the output format to HDF5 and submit the request.
+4. Save the resulting file as `omni_data.h5` in the repository root.

 ## Dataset

 Along with the OMNI file, you will need a CSV of magnetopause crossings.
 Its